ammonshepherd/library-history-database/README.md

 `pip install -r requirements.txt`

-## Edit the bs.py script
+## Extract Plain Text

-The script uses BeautifulSoup to get rid of the HTML, leaving just the text.
+The bs.py script uses BeautifulSoup to get rid of the HTML, leaving just the text.

 There are two variables to alter, if desired, at the top of the script.
 - 'path' = The path to the HTML files you want to remove HTML from.